-While that provides for better financial security, Uncle Sam also has a vested interest in taking his fair share of any such benefit.
-And if you paid taxes on the front for this benefit, it begs the question “are life insurance proceeds taxable?”
+While insurance through your employer or also through your own policy purchased directly through an insurer provides for better financial security, Uncle Sam also has a vested interest in taking his fair share of any such benefit.
+And if you paid taxes on the front end for this benefit, it begs the question “are life insurance proceeds taxable?”

 To illustrate, as a general rule, anything an employee receives from an employer as compensation for services rendered – including fringe benefits of the likes mentioned above – counts toward their gross income under the Internal Revenue Code (IRC, section 61), unless specifically excluded by some other section.

 In this case, IRC Section 79 provides such an exclusion, as discussed in more detail below.

 Invest, manage and plan your money with confidence

 Start here with useful resources delivered to your inbox.